M4rotte/check_files/README.md

 # check_files
-Check some properties (age, size, count) on files in a given directory.
+Check some properties (age, size, count) on files, in a given directory on POSIX systems.
 Designed to be portable on any POSIX system.